-Once again, our results are unchanged.
-When we isolate shorter duration workers without controlling for occupation or industry switching, the ENE coefficient is negative and larger in magnitude, but never statistically significant.
-Additionally, once we control for occupation and industry switching, the coefficient estimates for ENE tend to switch signs and become positive.
-In the first-differences estimation, the differential effect for shortduration ENE occupation or industry switchers is negative (consistent with a procyclical composition effect) but not statistically different from zero.
+industry switching, the coefficient estimates for ENE tend to switch signs and become positive.
+In the first differences estimation, the differential effect for short-duration ENE occupation or industry switchers is negative (consistent with a procyclical composition effect) but not statistically different from zero.
 In our fixed-effects estimation, however, these coefficients become statistically significant.
 Our estimates suggest that controls for occupation and industry may be important when estimating true ENE wage cyclicality across different groups of workers.

-Overall, our estimates from this section are consistent with those from of our baseline regressions: That is, even after controlling for composition bias of ENE workers based on observables, we find no evidence of new hire wage flexibility.
+Overall, our estimates from this section are consistent with those from of our baseline regressions: that is, even after controlling for composition bias of ENE workers based on observables, we find no evidence of new hire wage flexibility.
 While these exercises may not definitely rule out composition bias for these types of workers, our results in this section suggest that this possibility is less likely.
 At a minimum, further, our results provide a set of conditional moments that any model of unemployment and wage dynamics must satisfy.
 That is, within such a model, only the wages of job changers should exhibit excess cyclicality.
 New hire wages from unemployment should be no more cyclical than those of existing workers.